LewisPolansky/LewisPolansky/README.md

 ## 📖 I'm currently studying

-- Advanced FinTech and Financial Engineering at Purdue's Daniels School of Business
+- Advanced FinTech and Financial Engineering at Purdue Daniels School of Business
 - Accuracy & Verification Algorithms for more reliable LLMs
 - Rapid-Growth Operations for Startups